SPHINX: Structural Prediction using Hypergraph Inference Network

-We quantitatively evaluate to what extent our model learns the true higher-order relationships, by computing the overlap between our model's prediction and the ground-truth hyperedges.
-We refer to the Supplementary Material for a full descriptions of the metric used in this experiments.
-In Figure~\ref{fig:overlap} we observe that, even if we do not explicitly optimise for this task, the accuracy of the hypergraph structure predictor increases during training, reaching more than $90\%$ overlap for both the One-Triangle dataset and the Two-Triangles dataset.
+We quantitatively evaluate to what extent SPHINX learns the true higher-order relationships, by computing the overlap between our model's prediction and the ground-truth hyperedges.
+We refer to the Appendix for a full description of the metric used in this experiment.
+In Figure~\ref{fig:synthetic_exp}.c we observe that, even if we do not explicitly optimise for this task, the accuracy of the hypergraph structure predictor increases during training, reaching up to $90\%$ overlap.

 \textbf{General and versatile}, our model is designed to predict hypergraph structure that is useful for any hypergraph neural network.
 However, since the supervision signal comes from the high-level tasks, the architecture used for hypergraph processing can impose certain inductive biases, influencing the hypergraph structure learned by the predictor.
-In the experiment depicted in Figure~\ref{fig:overlap}, we investigate to what extent our model learns an accurate higher-order structure, regardless of the hypergraph processing architecture.
+In the experiment depicted in Figure~\ref{fig:synthetic_exp}.c, we investigate to what extent our model learns an accurate higher-order structure, regardless of the hypergraph processing architecture.
 We train a set of models using the same hypergraph predictor for inferring the hypergraph structure, but various hypergraph networks for processing it.
 For this, we experiment with AllDeepSets~\citep{allset}, HGNN~\citep{HyperNN} and HCHA~\citep{HCHA}.
 The results show that our model is capable of learning the suitable structure irrespective of the specifics in the processing model.

-These experiments prove that the hypergraph discovery task is highly correlated with the trajectory prediction problem.
-Our model, explicitly designed to infer the latent hypergraph structure, is capable not only to accurately solve the downstream task but also to recover the true higher-order relations, without access to the ground-truth hypergraph connectivity.